pop-os/shell/README.md

 - `Ctrl` + `<Direction>`
   - Selects a window in the given direction of the overlay
   - When `Return` is pressed, window positions will be swapped
+- `O`: Toggles between horizontal and vertical tiling in auto-tile mode
+- `~`: Toggles between floating and tiling in auto-tile mode
 - `Return`: Applies the changes that have been requested
 - `Esc`: Cancels any changes that were requested

 ### Window Focus Switching

-When not in tiling mode, pressing `Super` + `<Direction>` will shift window focus to a window in the given direction.
+When not in window management mode, pressing `Super` + `<Direction>` will shift window focus to a window in the given direction.
 This is calculated based on the distance between the center of the side of the focused window that the window is being shifted from, and the opposite side of windows surrounding it.

 Switching focus to the left will calculate from the center of the east side of the focused window, to the center of the west side of all other windows.
 The window with the least distance is the window we pick.

-### Window Focus Dialog
+### Launcher

-The window focus search dialog is summoned with `Super` + `/`.
-The search list displays matching windows based on their window name and title.
-The arrow keys are used to select a window from the search list.
-The selected window will be visually highlighted with an overlay, in the event that two windows have the same name and title.
-Pressing `Return` will bring that window to focus, switching to its workspace, and unminimizing it if it was minimized.
+The launcher is summoned with `Super` + `/`.
+The search list displays matching windows based on their window name and title, and applications on the system which can be launched.
+The arrow keys are used to select an application or window from the search list.
+If it is a window, the selected window will be visually highlighted with an overlay, in the event that two windows have the same name and title.
+Pressing `Return` on a window will bring that window to focus, switching to its workspace, and unminimizing it if it was minimized.

 ### Inner and Outer Gaps